warppoint42/AnimeGAN/README.md

 # AnimeGAN

 Autumn 2019 Stanford CS236 project.
 An implementation of a GAN for video style transfer, with specific improvements for cartoon-like styles.
+While the model runs on input data, it has never been run to completion, due to inability to reproduce baseline results with pytorch-CartoonGAN

 Before running the dataset processor or the baseline generator, ffmpeg must be installed, as well as the requirements from requirements.txt.